Course Name: Wanumetonomy Golf and Country Club

 Green 70 4464 64.8 110

 Hole Descriptions: Over the past few years, I’ve been fortunate to play a number of Seth Raynor and C.B.
 Macdonald courses and consider them amongst my favorite architects.
 Wanumetonomy is one of Seth Raynor’s least well-known surviving courses and is unique for a number of reasons.
 First, it’s the only 18-hole Raynor design in Rhode Island and one of very few in New England.
 Second, it features very few template holes despite having 16 original greens.
 True architecture buffs will be able to discern the four templates, but the design is a decidedly restrained one from Raynor.
 Lastly, Wanumetonomy features a very unique setting built into the side of a hill directly on the water.
 It’s the only course in the Ocean State with water views on every hole and it’s no doubt one of the prettiest in the state.
-While this hill is gentle and doesn’t make any single hole play severely up- or downhill, I found it makes putting quite difficult trying to reconcile the green’s predominant slope with the underlying slope of the hill.
+While this hill is gentle and doesn’t make any single hole play severely up- or downhill, I find it makes putting quite difficult trying to reconcile the green’s predominant slope with the underlying slope of the hill.

 At some point, the two nines were switched and the opening hole is now a short 318 yard par 4.
 This teebox was moved left to make room for the range and leaves a somewhat awkward angle to a fairway off to the right.
 Small trees and OB line the left the entire way and the fairway ends abruptly with a group of deep bunkers at 245 yards.
 This left-to-right sloped green is very much a Raynor, playing narrow and long with deep bunkers on either side.